nzubovskiy/online-shop-dipl/README.md

 Anonymous user:

-retrieve a list of all available ads.
+- retrieve a list of all available ads.

 Authorized user with USER access rights (all the above +):

-get a specific ad.
+- get a specific ad;
-create, edit and delete own ads. get a list of comments to any ad. create, edit and delete your own comments.
+- create, edit and delete own ads;
+- get a list of comments to any ad;
+- create, edit and delete your own comments.

 Authorized user with ADMIN access rights (all the above +):

-edit and delete any ads.
+- edit and delete any ads;
-edit and delete any comments.
+- edit and delete any comments.

 The technologies used in the project
 Language.
 Frameworks.
 Libraries - Java 11, Spring Framework, Spring Boot, Spring Security, Hibernate, Lombok, Liquibase, Mapstruct, SpringDoc OpenAPI UI

 Database - PostgreSQL